darsain/tooltip/README.md

 # [Tooltip](http://darsa.in/tooltip)

-JavaScript library for tooltips designed for speed and responsiveness.
-Uses CSS transitions for effects.
+JavaScript library for basic tooltip implementation.

+Tooltip doesn't provide bindings to user interaction (like displaying on hover).
+It is designed to be consumed by wrappers like [`darsain/tooltips`](https://github.com/darsain/tooltips), form validation libraries, etc.

+Supports typed classes, and effects via seamless CSS transitions (you don't have to define transition durations in JavaScript).

 #### Compatibility